gcanales75/sqs-sns-demo-fasttrack-saa/README.md

 > NOTE: We will use *us-east-1* as default region

-### In the following steps, you will create the requiered components to make the SQS and SNS demo.
+### In the following steps, you will create the requiered components to make the SQS and SNS demo (this tasks will have to be executedd prior the demo).
 The components are:

 * DynamoDB table
 * ECR repo